African Violet Propagation by Leaf Cutting and Dividing Plants

 Propagating African Violets in Potting Mix

-- A healthy, mature African violet
+- A healthy African violet to take cuttings from

 - African violet potting soil